densh/densh.github.com/quasiquotes.md

 #### Application and Type Application {:#application}

-Value applications and type applications are two fundamental parts out of which one can construct function calls to Scala functions and methods.
+Value applications and type applications are two fundamental parts out of which one can construct calls to Scala functions and methods.
 Lets assume that we would like to handle function calls to the following method:

     def f[T](xs: T*): List[T] = xs.toList